NOAA-GSL/EAGLE/README.md

 ### 7. Run `make prewxvx-global config=eagle.yaml` followed by `make prewxvx-lam config=eagle.yaml`.

 These steps prepare forecast output from the previous step for verification by `wxvx`.
-They run locally, it is safe to proceed when the commands return.
+They run locally, so it is safe to proceed when the commands return.
 See the files `run/vx/prewxvx/{global,lam}/runscript.prewxvx-*.out` for details.

 ### 8. Run any or all of `make vx-grid-global config=eagle.yaml`, `make vx-grid-lam config=eagle.yaml`, `make vx-obs-global config=eagle.yaml`, `make vx-obs-lam config=eagle.yaml`.